Black Southwest flight attendant's emotional conversation with white airline CEO

 "It's important for us to listen to one another to achieve understanding.
 This moment between Doug and one of our Flight Attendants is a beautiful example of that.
 Though we wear different logos, Doug and I have a duty to be the example for our People."

-Today, Southwest Airlines spokeswoman Brandy King wrote, "Tens of thousands of times every day, our People connect with Southwest Customers to weave across the sky a diverse patchwork of perspectives, life experiences, and understanding.
+On Tuesday, Southwest Airlines spokeswoman Brandy King wrote, "Tens of thousands of times every day, our People connect with Southwest Customers to weave across the sky a diverse patchwork of perspectives, life experiences, and understanding.
 We were touched by the dimension of a true connection between one of our amazing Southwest Flight Attendants JacqueRae and Southwest's friend Doug Parker who leads another great, Texas-based airline.
 We thank Doug for the business, and for celebrating one of the many real connections that makes the more than 60,000 People of Southwest so special."

 Hill for her part is riding high on this incredible moment, but she doesn't plan on letting it pass.
 "I want to work on a solution.
 I want to have conversations.
 This experience gives me hope.
 I feel like a shift will come out of this."